Robert Henry Best: Propaganda for Nazi Germany

 When the United States declared war on Nazi Germany on December 11, 1941, Best was arrested along with other U.S. reporters and held for deportation at an internment camp in Bad Nauheim.
 There he decided to withdraw from the group of exchangeable Americans and remain with his fiancée Erna Maurer, an Austrian reporter for the Associated Press, whom he married on September 2, 1942.

 Best then received permission to travel to Berlin unaccompanied where he met Werner Plack, a member of the Radio Division of the Foreign Office, who recruited him as a commentator for German State Radio.
 In "one of the most astounding Benedict Arnold cases of modern times," Best began, in April 1942, as a news editor and commentator for the Reichs-Rundfunk-Gesellschaft, German State Radio, working in the U.S.A Zone.
 He broadcast talks to the U.S. under the pseudonym of 'Mr. Guess Who' presenting 'B.B.B.'
 (Best's Berlin Broadcasts).

-On his first broadcast on Radio Berlin on April 10, 1942, Best announced, "Who are you, anyway?
+Best maintained nominal anonymity, stating during his first broadcast for Radio Berlin on April 10, 1942:

+"Who are you, anyway?
 This is one of many questions which many would like to put to me at this moment.
 But unfortunately, I must remain for you merely 'Mr. Guess Who,' your self-appointed correspondent for the New World Order."

 His primary propaganda targets were President Franklin D. Roosevelt, Winston Churchill, the Jews and the Soviet Union.
 John Carver Edwards, author of Berlin Calling: American Broadcasters in Service to the Third Reich said:

 Best's broadcasts continued to blast the alleged enemies of Germany with unbridled vehemence.
 He ranted against 'funny Frankie,' FDR, as the dupe of America's Jewish interest, inveighed against the Semitic takeover of Masonic lodges in the United States (Best was a 32-degree Mason) and recounted lurid tales of Soviet cannibalism on the eastern front."

 On April 13, 1945, Best's program was not broadcast as scheduled.
 Instead, Best fled his Vienna apartment, according to Edwards, but he forgot a cache of personal papers that would later help to convict him.

-Recordings of some of Best's broadcasts may be found in Record Group 60 General Records of the Department of Justice—Sound Recordings at the National Archives, Washington, DC.
+Recordings of some of Best's broadcasts are located in Record Group 60 General Records of the Department of Justice—Sound Recordings at the National Archives, Washington, DC.

-Best was notable for continuously making suggestions to his superiors of ways to heighten the effectiveness of German propaganda warfare.
+Best was notable for continuously making suggestions to his superiors of ways to heighten the effectiveness of German psychological warfare.

-Arrest
+Arrest and trial

-Best was arrested on January 29, 1946, by British forces in Carinthia, Austria and handed over to the U.S. Army.
-He was then flown to the United States to stand trial, arriving in Massachusetts on December 14, 1946.